Lombavix-Team/FlorenceBot/README.md

 ## Roadmap
 These are some of the features we would like to add to this project.

-- [x] Add anomaly threshold real-time choice
+- [x] Add text-to-speech module
-- [ ] Multidriver support (this involves kafka topics re-organization)
-- [ ] Add statefulness to streamlit
+- [ ] Make the chatbot able to reply to greetings
-    - [ ] Counter variables
-    - [ ] Data dict
-- [ ] Use MLlib into the Spark SS data analysis module
+- [ ] Let the IRS to check on web for additional related images

 <p align="right">(<a href="#top">back to top</a>)</p>